 Affiliate marketing is best described as Selling Other People’s Stuff.

 Being an affiliate, or selling somebody else’s products, is a lot easier to get started with overall.
 When you promote another product or another company, they do all the hard work.
-They write the sales copy.
-They maintain their product.
+They write the sales copy and they maintain their product.
 They do customer service and merchant processing…

 And you, as an affiliate, get a check in the mail!